claireFriedrich/FHDR_adapted/README.md

 This project on HDR reconstruction was provided by the [Laboratory of Integrated Performance in Design (LIPID)](https://www.epfl.ch/labs/lipid/) at EPFL and supervised by Stephen Wasilewski and Cho Yunjoung.

-We are grateful to Stephen Wasilewski, Cho Yunjoung and the entire team at LIPID for their support and guidance throughout this project.

 The code was adapted from the previously cited [repository](https://github.com/mukulkhanna/fhdr).